COVID-19 Effort Hindered by Arrogant Millennials as Partygoers Take Heat from Trump

 Florida Gov. Ron DeSantis announced on Tuesday the mass closure of bars and nightclubs as the coronavirus pandemic festers in the United States and in the state of Florida.
-He did not provide a stringent order for beaches in the Sunshine State but said the statewide position is in accordance with the CDC guidance of “no group on a beach more than ten.”take our poll - story continues below
+He did not provide a stringent order for beaches in the Sunshine State but said the statewide position is in accordance with the CDC guidance of “no group on a beach more than ten.”

 “You have to have distance apart if you’re going to be out there,” DeSantis said during Tuesday’s press conference.
 “So that will apply statewide.”

 The governor noted that local officials could take more aggressive action depending on the situations in their respective communities.
 Officials in the Miami area, for example, have taken more aggressive action, with Miami Beach imposing a curfew on popular blocks of South Beach and shutting down public beaches “from Fifth through 15th streets — including Lummus Park” in South Beach.

 President Trump had earlier stated his displeasure with these seemingly “invincible” young people who refused to adhere to the CDC guidelines.

 “We don’t want them gathering, and I see they do gather — including on beaches and including in restaurants — young people.
 They don’t realize — they’re feeling invincible,” Trump said during a Wednesday press conference.

 “They were feeling totally invincible or are feeling that way but they don’t realize they can be carrying lots of bad things home to grandmother and grandfather and even their parents,” he continued.

 “So we want them to heed the advice.
 We made the advice, and I think it’s getting through.
 I do believe it’s getting through,” he added.